 Professors of the Echo Summer Academy hold special lectures about interpretation and instrumental playing from the view of the active musician.

-The three professors of the Echo Summer Academy give an opening concert on 7 July, 2017, 7 PM.
+The three professors of the Echo Summer Academy give an opening concert on 14 July, 2024, 8 PM.
 There are many performing possibilities for the participants during the Summer Academy.
-We organize concerts for all participants, they can play together in different formations, also together with the professors.
+We will also host guest artists during the week and we organize concerts for all participants, they can play together in different formations, also together with the professors.

-At the end of the Echo Summer Academy the students take part in a closing concert and a ceremony after, organised by the Károlyi Foundation.
+At the end of the Echo Summer Academy the students take part in a closing concert on 21 July, 8 PM, and a ceremony after, organised by the Károlyi Foundation.
 On the other days of the Academy different workshops and roundtable-discussions await the participants with topics about the musical world.

 - fees of the courses

-- accomodation in the castle’s hotel, in rooms with 2-3 beds
+- accomodation in the castle’s hotel, in single rooms from 14 July until 21 morning

 - full board